Vandivier/data-science-practice/js/udacity-study/README.md

 The main file right now is called `reboot.js`.
 If things take off with scrapehub then `actor.js` may become the main file.

+This project is superseded by an apify scraper found [here in it's own repo](https://github.com/Vandivier/udacity-apify).

 ## Feature Requests

 Have a suggestion for this npm module?
 Submit an issue.